twyunting/R_package-hw04ptwyunting/README.md

 <!-- badges: end -->

-The goal of hw04ptwyunting is to …
+The goal of hw04ptwyunting is to accomplish a formula of three sequences with a proper graphic.

 ## Author